pawelc/docs/toread_copulas.md

 2006 - Measuring financial contagion: A copula approach 2006 - Hierarchical archimedean copulas
-2006 - Using trivariate copulas to model sample selection and treatment effects: Application to family health care demand 2007 - Copulas Modeling dependencies in Financial Risk Management 2007 - Sampling Archimedean copulas
+2006 - Using trivariate copulas to model sample selection and treatment effects: Application to family health care demand 2007 - Lower tail dependence for Archimedean copulas: Characterizations and pitfalls 2007 - Copulas Modeling dependencies in Financial Risk Management 2007 - Sampling Archimedean copulas
-2007 - Copulas: A personal view
 2007 - Everything you always wanted to know about copula modeling but were afraid to ask 2007 - Using Copulas to Construct Bivariate Foreign Exchange Distributions with an Application to the Sterling Exchange Rate Index
 2007 - Learning with tree-averaged densities and distributions